NxtPort-International/nxtport-international.github.io/README.md

 # NxtPort International API-Definitions

-This repository lets you visualize and interact with the NxtPort International API's using Swagger UI.
+This repository lets you visualize the NxtPort International API's using Swagger UI.
 Click any of the following links for documentation in OpenAPI format.

 - [Awake.AI](https://nxtport-international.github.io/?api=awake.ai)